SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 Unfortunately, for me, I *can* entertain moral panic about turning off System $Y$, because I am a platonist, not a materialist, I happen to believe it is possible things exist that are non-physical, and I am also spiritually inclined in some of my metaphysics.
-So just because there is no way to tell if System $Y$ is feeling pain, I can imagine it might be, despite no possible evidence.
+So even if there is no way to tell if System $Y$ is feeling pain, I can imagine it might be, despite no possible evidence.
 I do not rely wholly upon Behaviourism in other words.
 I am an empiricist, but not *that* sort of empiricist.